swiftlang/swift-evolution/proposals/0000-refactor-metatypes-repurpose-t-dot-self-and-mirror.md

 ## Alternatives considered

 * After refactoring metatypes it is assumed that any metatype can be stored inside an instance of `Metatype<Any>`.
 If that will not be the case, then we propose to introduce a new standalone type for explained behavior.
 That type could be named as `AnyMetatype`.
-Therefore any type marked with `Metatype<Any>` in this proposal will become `AnyMetatype`.
+Therefore, any type marked with `Metatype<Any>` in this proposal will become `AnyMetatype`.

 * If the community and the core team are strongly against the repurposing of `Mirror` we'd like to consider to merge the proposed functionality into a single type.
 For such a change we do believe `Type<T>` might be the right type here.
-However this introduces further complications such as storing dynamic metatypes inside of `Type<T>` and a few other that we don't want go in detail here.
+However, this introduces further complications such as storing dynamic metatypes inside of `Type<T>` and a few other that we don't want go in detail here.

 ## Future directions